-Mari reeled in shock.
+Mari reeled in shock, lowering her gun.
 She recalled him asking about her searching for her dad.
-She could only imagine he checked her electronics in search of any contact she might have with her father despite her reassurances she didn’t know the man and didn’t want to.
+She could only imagine he checked her electronics in search of any contact she might have with her father despite her reassurances she didn’t know the man.
 Blake Mason.
 She shook her head.
 It didn’t make sense.
 He didn’t know her father.

-He glared but she merely folded her arms across her chest and stared at him.
+He glared, but she merely stared expectantly at him.

 “What?
 Did you think I was just going to smile at you and assure you I didn’t hold it against you?”

-He shook his head but chose not to touch what she said.
+He shook his head, but chose not to address what she said.
 “I’m here because even though he’s kept his distance, word is he keeps an eye on his princess.”

-Mari shoved her hands through her hair and barked a harsh laugh.
+Mari shoved her hand through her hair and barked a harsh laugh.
 “This is ridiculous.
-I don’t know where you got your ‘word’ from but they were obviously wrong and you really need to get better sources.
+I don’t know where you got your ‘word’ from, but they were obviously wrong and you really need to get better sources.
 Does it look like anybody has their eye on me?”

-She dropped into her computer chair with no grace.
+She dropped into the chair beside her with no grace.
 “What?” she whispered.